 Acute pancreatitis

 Mottled skin is a secondary and rare symptom of acute pancreatitis.
-This condition happens when the pancreas becomes inflamed for a short period.
+This condition occurs when the pancreas becomes inflamed for a short period.

 A person with acute pancreatitis can get mottled skin.
-The other symptoms include:
+Other symptoms include:

 • severe abdominal pain